Search

 “But I was not brave.
 I was often like a timid, fluttering bird, looking for a hiding place.
 As I pulled my dirty blanket over me I pressed close to Betsie and cried, softly, so she would not hear me, ‘Coward and wayward and weak, I change with the changing sky; today so eager and brave, tomorrow not caring to live.
 But He never gives in, and we two will win, Jesus and I’” (142).

 I hope you can find a copy of this book.
 While you’re busy searching, look for Amazing Love, and God is My Hiding Place.
-These books provide short, daily readings; food for thoughtful contemplation, when you can catch a minute alone.
+These books provide short, daily readings; food for thought when you can catch a minute alone.